csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

     /* Write array in the Csound Gen Memory (i.e. giWaveHARM) */ csoundTableCopyIn(_cs, tableNum, srcHarmonic);

 This function also can be sub-sampled by de-commenting the *DOWNSAMP\_FUNC* macro.
-This code is purely for purposes of example as it can be significantly optimized, in the case of vectors's operations, the Apple *vDSP* framework could be an excellent solution.
+This code is purely for purpose of example as it can be significantly optimized, in the case of vectors's operations, the Apple *vDSP* framework could be an excellent solution.

 ### Optimize performance and add a custom opcode

-In this final section we will understand how to use the programming environment to implement a *ocpode* directly on ***AudioDSP*** class and add it to the list of opcodes of Csound without re-compiling Csound.
-This is fundamental in order to optimize some audio processing, in particular heavy from the point of view of the CPU.
+In this final section we will understand how to use the programming environment to implement an *ocpode* directly in the ***AudioDSP*** class and add it to the list of Csound opcodes without re-compiling Csound.
+This is fundamental in order to optimize some audio processing, in particular heavy ones regarding CPU cost.
 In fact, outside of Csound it will be possible to use a series of instruments such as the highly powerful vDSP of Apple, especially for the implementation of FFT routines.

 The steps involved are three: